ronald1402/shorten-link-be/README.md

 # Shorten Link Backend

-To run this app, you can run:
+To run this api, you can run:

 ### `docker-compose up`